gilch/hissp/docs/style_guide.rst

 The remaining rules are more a matter of that *practical consistency*.
-Exactly what rules *implement* that consistency matter much less than the consistency itself.
-Know what the rules are for
+Exactly what rules *implement* that consistency matter much less than the consistency itself, but it's better if the rules are not too complicated.
-so you know when to break them.
-Sometimes differences of opinion come down to taste.
+A good style guide must be *opinionated* to achieve that consistency.

+Consistency with a style guide is good for the community.
+Consistency within a project is a higher priority.
+Legibility is paramount.

+When there are gray areas,
+don't forget there are better and worse options among the shades.
 Use your best judgement.
-It's not always black and white, but there are better and worse options among the shades of gray.
+This guide often includes a rationale for its recommendations.
+Understand what the rules are for so you know when to break them.

 Lisp is one of the oldest programming languages in common use.
 It has splintered into many dialects (Lissp among them), with a common culture, but without perfect agreement in all details.
 Lissp's recommended style is based on these, with some small modifications for its own unique features.
+Expect the opinions herein to evolve as Hissp does.

+Some rules pertain to the use of Hissp's bundled macros.
+The use of the bundled macros is completely optional.

 Tuples
 ::::::